-- The Law on "State regulation of the ethyl spirit and alcohol products manufacturing and circulation" No 429 dated July 16, 1999, which specifies that alcohol products are food products containing ethyl spirit more than 1.5 percent, except products for medical purposes. - Technical regulation "Requirements on Alcohol Products Safety" No 1081 dated October 20, 2010
+- The Law on "State regulation of the ethyl spirit and alcohol products manufacturing and circulation" No 429 dated July 16, 1999 (in Russian), which specifies that alcohol products are food products containing more than 1.5 percent ethyl spirit, except products used for medical purposes. - Technical regulation "Requirements on Alcohol Products Safety" No 1081 dated October 20, 2010 (in Russian).